The Stuffing Box (click any image to see a larger version)

 GFO, GTU & Ultra-X Warning

-WARNING: While I do like the graphite impregnated packing materials such as Duramax Ultra-X, Gore GFO or Western Pacific Tradings GTU they can be potentially dangerous to underwater metals.
-I have used it on my own vessel but inspected the Aqualoy 22 prop shaft yearly.
+WARNING: While I do like the performance of graphite impregnated packing materials such as Duramax Ultra-X, Gore GFO or Western Pacific Tradings GTU they can be potentially dangerous to underwater metals.
+I have used it on my own vessel but inspect the Aqualoy 22 prop shaft yearly.

+It’s all about corrosion.
 Graphite is the most noble element on the galvanic scale..
-As such anything in the drive train becomes anodic to the packing.
+As such anything in the drive train becomes anodic or sacrifices itself to the packing.
 Older bronze shafts, really more of a brass because they had high zinc content, can be damaged by these new high tech graphite impregnated packing materials.

 I don’t tend to see these issues with Aqualoy 22 shafting but I have seen it with bronze and lower grades of stainless.
 Please use these packing materials carefully.
 If you choose them please do check on the shaft periodically.